 LASIK in Ridgewood, Bergen County

 At Norden Laser Eye in Ridgewood, NJ, we provide LASIK using the most advanced, state-of-the-art equipment available.
-Dr. Richard Norden has performed LASIK for thousands of satisfied patients who now live without the need for eye glasses or contact lenses.
+Dr. Richard Norden has performed LASIK for tens of thousands of satisfied patients who now live without the need for eye glasses or contact lenses.
 However, we are not a LASIK factory.
 Dr. Norden limits the number of LASIK procedures he performs to offer you the time and premium quality you deserve.

 Norden Laser Eye offers this informative page to answer common questions our patients have about LASIK.
 If you are interested in top-quality LASIK surgery, schedule a consultation at Norden Laser Eye in Bergen County today.